NAAC – BEST PRACTICES & INSTITUTIONAL DISTINCTIVENESS

 College organizes intra-college moot court competition in the first month of academic year to select the panel of mooters to represent the college in different competitions across India funded by the college.
 The institution provides complete monetary support to the participants by paying the competition registration fee, transportation charges, documentation, food and other miscellaneous charges.
 Apart from the regular moot competitions college conduct Annual moot court competition every year at the end of the academic year.
 The extended activities leave a positive impact on the students by way of exposure to ground realities and overall picture how to present and argue the case.
 This activity helps the students to promote research skill and other necessary skill which is required for the legal profession.
 College regularly conducts Inter class moot court, annual moot court, national moot court competitions and also organizes negotiation competitions, mock parliament to provide a platform towards enhancement of advocacy skills through creativity and objective thinking.
 Through the medium of moot court students are taught how to refer various law journals to search the relevant cases, how to quote citations, training on how to present the case and rebutting the case and guidance on preparing of memorials improves their drafting skills.

 College is the member of the KLE Law Academy where the Academy conducts moot court competition every year in the member college.
-In the year 2018-19 college hosted a national level LAW FEST in which college organized national level moot court competition, 24 moot teams across the country participated in the competition.
+In the year 2019-20 our students participated in five virtual national level moot court competitions.
 College always encourages the students to demonstrate their potentiality in such competitions and sends students to observe court proceedings at Trial Courts, District Courts and High Court which is helpful to the students to develop their argumentative skills, presentation skills, research skills and gaining knowledge about court etiquettes,.
 College has constituted a Moot Book Bank to encourage the students to do research and participate in Moot Court Competition.

 5.The Evidence of success: